Bafut, Cameroon: The Bafut Wars and German colonisation

-British and French colonisation
+British colonisation

 After a brief period of joint administration Britain and France provisionally partitioned the territory and this, with only minor adjustments, was confirmed by the Milner–Simon agreement of July 1919.
 Bafut fell into the British sector which was constituted into the Cameroons Province and attached to the Southern Provinces of British Nigeria for administrative purposes.
 At least one Fon of Bafut, Achirimbi II maintained friendly ties with the British.
 When the British left part of Cameroon in 1961, the region had a choice of joining either the newly formed Cameroon or Nigeria.
 The Fon Achirimbi II is famously said to have remarked that it was a choice between the "Fire and the Deep Sea".

 Post-colonial history

 On 1 January 1960, French Cameroun gained independence from France, and on 1 October 1961, the formerly British Southern Cameroons (including Bafut) united with French Cameroun to form the Federal Republic of Cameroon.

 The Bafut Council was created by a presidential decree on 23 November 1993 to promote local development and improve the living conditions of the region's inhabitants.
 The local government began operation in 1996, following municipal elections.

-Since 2017, Bafut has become of battleground of the Anglophone Crisis, with an Ambazonian separatist militia known as Seven Karta setting up bases in the area.
-Operation Free Bafut in April 2020 saw heavy fighting in and around the village.
+Since 2017, Bafut has been a key battleground in the Anglophone Crisis.
+The town became a stronghold for the Ambazonian separatist militia known as Seven Karta, which led to intense conflict, including the major military offensive "Operation Free Bafut" in April 2020 that resulted in heavy fighting throughout the area.